payperks/mongolvmbackup/README.md

 mongolvmbackup
 ==============

+NOTE: This tool is not maintained anymore.
+USE AT YOUR OWN RISK.
+Other forks of this code might be more useful.

 A tool for backing up your MongoDB datasets with almost no downtime.
 It accomplishes this MongoDB's fsync* commands and LVM snapshotting (so requires your DB volume be created in LVM!).

 Features: